qrtl/smi-custom/fastapi_partner_mgmt/README.rst

 Usage
 =====

-To create a user via the API, you can make a request from your system or an API platform.
+To create a partner via the API, you can make a request from your system or an API platform.
 You can also verify the endpoint by clicking the **Docs** URL link.

 Then, you can make a request.